linc/nitroporter.org/index.md

 # Overview

 Nitro Porter supports over 30 sources (the software you're leaving) and 2 targets (the software you're moving to).
+Read the [User Guide](/guide) to get started.

 Currently, all data sources and targets are based on SQL databases (except for the Vanilla target package, which uses a flat file).
 In the future, it will also support API-based migrations.